gyorilab/gilda/extensions/google/README.md

 ========================

 This add-on allows grounding (i.e., finding identifiers for) bio-entities in Google Docs documents.
-The plugin also allows inserting a CURIE representation of the grounding after the selected entity in the text.
+The add-on also allows inserting a CURIE representation of the grounding after the selected entity in the text.
 The code was partially adapted from [this tutorial](https://developers.google.com/apps-script/add-ons/editors/docs/quickstart/translate#sidebar.html).